 This is largely due to the emergence of new companies and organizations pushing to thrive in this competitive world.

 That’s why it’s crucial to find new ways to measure your work on a regular basis.

 Objectives and Key Results or OKRs is a popular approach in setting goals, implementing plans of action, and monitoring output.

 OKRs apply widely to individuals (employees), teams, and companies.

-This framework is governed by a number of rules and strategies and has been effectively used by companies, particularly, in organizing employees to achieving their shared goals.
+This framework is governed by a number of rules and strategies and has been effectively used by companies, particularly, in organizing employees in achieving their shared goals.

-OKRs is a favorite tool for setting expectations and measuring results at organizations.
+OKRs are a favorite tool for setting expectations and measuring results at organizations.
 Over the years, its process has now been more or less standardized.

 So, what are OKRs?
 In a nutshell: